jfjelstul/LEGO-Star-Wars-analysis/README.md

 For our analysis, we'll need to code whether each character is portrayed as a protagonist, as an antagonist, or as a neutral character.
 We'll do this by first coding any factions that a character is affiliated with.
 This can be tricky because a character's faction can change over time.
 Boba Fett is a good example.
 He's an antagonist in Episodes V and VI but a protagonist in The Book of Boba Fett.
 We'll handle this by coding each character's factions by era.
 For example, Luke's faction during the Age of Rebellion era would be the Rebel Alliance, and his faction during the Rise of the First Order era would be the Resistance.

 Not all characters are clear-cut, though.
 We'll code a character's overall portrayal in each era.
 For example, we'll code Lando Calrissian as a protagonist in the Age of Rebellion era despite scenes in The Empire Strikes Back where he's depicted as an antagonist for betraying Han Solo.
 There's some room for disagreement in coding this variable.
-Check out the data if you want to see the coding for specific characters.
+You can check out the data if you want to see the coding for specific characters.

 We can visualize the relationship between sets and characters using a network.
 Networks consist of nodes and edges, which connect nodes together.
 Figure 2 shows a network with two different types of nodes — the squares are sets and the circles are characters.
 There's an edge between each character and every set that character appears in.
 Characters aren't connected directly to each other by edges, but they are connected indirectly through the sets they appear in together.
 The size of the each circle indicates how many unique minifigs the character has.
 The color of the circle indicates whether the character is portrayed as a protagonist, as an antagonist, as a mix of both (depending on the era), or as a neutral character.